Skip to main content

 How to treat sunburn blisters

-Hot weather seems like the best time to soak up the sun, work on a tan or play outdoors, but warmth and heat can be dangerous.
-Sunburn can sometimes blister causing pain and infection.
-What causes sunburn blisters and how do you treat them?
+Hot weather seems like the best time to soak up the sun, work on a tan or play outdoors.
+But warmth and heat can be dangerous.
+Sunburn can sometimes blister, causing pain and infection.
+What causes sunburn blisters?
+How do you treat them and should you really pop them?

 While sunlight provides health benefits such as increasing vitamin D levels, it can also cause problems such as sunburned skin, sunburn blisters, peeling skin and other symptoms such as headache or feeling sick (sun poisoning)1.
-Excessive exposure to sunlight can also increase your risk of heat stroke and over time can cause skin cancer.
+Excessive exposure to sunlight can also increase your chances of getting heat stroke, and even lead to skin cancer.

-Sunburn blisters cause considerable pain and damage to your skin.
-Without proper treatment, they can become infected, causing more tissue damage and scarring.
-It is important to spot sunburn blisters early and choose the best treatments to help them heal quickly.
+Sunburn blisters cause a lot of pain and damage to your skin.
+Without proper treatment, they can become infected, causing tissue damage and scarring.
+Detecting sunburn blisters early, spotting signs of infection, and choosing the best treatments can help them heal quickly.

 Continue reading below